shabin5785/Golang_notes/Go_4.md

 Since package-le vel var iables cannot be confined to a single goroutine, functions that modif y them must enforce mutual exclusion

+-we can use a channel of cap acity 1 to ensure that at most one goroutine accesses a shared var iable at a time.
+A semaphore that counts only to 1 is cal le d a **binary semaphore**.